-After the City of West Sacramento is connected to the Sacramento County Regional Sanitation District treatment plant, the total combined flow into the Sacramento River will be the same as before connection.
+After the City of West Sacramento is connected to the Sacramento Regional County Regional Sanitation District interceptor system and treatment plant, the total combined flow into the Sacramento River will be the same as before connection.
 There will be no net increase of discharge.
-The City of West Sacramento's actual flow is approximately 3.7 percent of the treatment plant's flow, or about 3.3 percent of the treatment plant's permitted capacity.
+The City of West Sacramento's actual flow is approximately 3.2 percent of the treatment plant's flow, or about 2.8 percent of the treatment plant's permitted capacity.